amotts/MISTI-AIMS-2024/Thermal/readme.md

 - Housing_Model_Thermal2.m

 ### Inventor
 Numerous files in Inventor including part, assembly, STEP, and FEA.
-I don't know if there is a good way to store/archive them but probably will not be on GitHub.
-- Camera Clamp files
-- Endcap files
+Located in \\pearl\techdev\Engineering\MIT Interns 2024\Andrew\Documents

 ### CFD
 Numerous file types for the CFD models and settings, and then others for results.
 Very disorganized at the moment but most files were early attempts and software familiarization.
+Located in \\pearl\techdev\Engineering\MIT Interns 2024\Andrew\Documents